As last week came to a close, there weren’t enough people interested in running for Havre de Grace City Council to even hold its election this May.

 Without further ado, here is the list of contenders.
 After the citizens of Havre de Grace cast their votes, three of these people will take a seat at the dais as city councilmen:

-Jim Miller: An incumbent city councilman finishing out his first full elected term in office (he was previously appointed to serve out the remainder of a term), Miller won the hearts of Havre de Grace residents and visitors alike when he lovingly, and nearly single-handedly, brought a new and affordable bathroom to Tydings Park – in the process bringing great relief to those who dreaded having to enter the portable toilets or restroom trailer that formerly graced the yacht basin.
+Jim Miller: An incumbent city councilman finishing out his first full elected term in office (he was previously appointed to serve out the remainder of a term), Miller won the hearts of Havre de Grace residents and visitors alike when he lovingly, and nearly single-handedly, brought a new and affordable bathroom to Tydings Park – in the process bringing great relief to those who dreaded having to enter the portable toilet or restroom trailer that formerly graced the yacht basin.

 Fred Cullum: A retired Aberdeen Proving Ground firefighter who also serves as vice president of the Susquehanna Hose Company, Cullum served six terms on the Havre de Grace City Council before deciding to run for mayor last year and subsequently getting booted out of city hall for the first time since 1995.
 During his years in office, Cullum was known for being a thorn in the side of past mayors David Craig and John Correri.